 In ad tech, the exchange of user data via cookie syncing between parties is necessary in order to show relevant ads and maximize revenue.
-However, walled garden practices hinder this exchange.
+However, walled garden makes the job tricky for this exchange.

 Google, Facebook, and Amazon are three ad tech giants, who pocket more than half of all the digital ad spend.
 While Google partners up with other firms (small or large), Facebook and Amazon like to keep their walls as high as possible when it comes to data sharing.

-These facts will help you understand the success of this duopoly:
+These facts should help you understand the success of this duopoly:

 - Facebook has 2.38 billion monthly users and Google has 1.5 billion Gmail account holders—comprising users of different ages, genders, locations, and interests.